onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 ...
 The universe is characterized by process and change carried out by the agents of free will.
 Self-determination characterizes everything in the universe, not just human beings.
 God cannot totally control any series of events or individuals, but God influences the creaturely exercise of this universal free will by offering possibilities.
 To say it another way, God has a will in everything, but not everything that occurs is God's will.
 ...
 God contains the universe but is not identical with it (panentheism, not pantheism or pandeism).
     ^^ wtf? not pantheistic?
-https://en.wikipedia.org/wiki/Process_theology
+...
+The process argument, then, is that those who cling to the idea of God's coercive omnipotence are defending power for power's sake, which would seem to be inconsistent with the life of Jesus, who Christians believe died for humanity's sins rather than overthrow the Roman empire.
+Griffin argues that it is actually the God whose omnipotence is defined in the "traditional" way that is not worshipful.
+...
+One other distinction process theologians make is between the idea of "unilateral" power versus "relational" power.[32]
+Unilateral power is the power of a king (or more accurately, a tyrant) who wishes to exert control over his subjects without being affected by them.[33]
+However, most people would agree that a ruler who is not changed or affected by the joys and sorrows of his subjects is actually a despicable ruler and a psychopath.[34]
+Process theologians thus stress that God’s power is relational; rather than being unaffected and unchanged by the world, God is the being most affected by every other being in the universe.
+...
+In summation, then, process theologians argue that their conception of God’s power does not diminish God, but just the opposite.
+Rather than see God as one who unilaterally coerces other beings, judges and punishes them, and is completely unaffected by the joys and sorrows of others, process theologians see God as the one who persuades the universe to love and peace, is supremely affected by even the tiniest of joys and the smallest of sorrows, and is able to love all beings despite the most heinous acts they may commit.
+God is, as Whitehead says, "the fellow sufferer who understands." https://en.wikipedia.org/wiki/Process_theology

 God creates the World, and the World creates God